-A stable economy and current low growth means some traders will view SGD as a neutral proposition – and therefore a good gauge of real USD momentum.
-The daily chart tells the story:
+A stable economy and current low growth means some traders may view SGD as a neutral proposition – and therefore a good gauge of real USD momentum.
+The daily chart above tells the story.

 The big move is the sell-off that began in the first week of 2016.
 In the last two weeks a rally lifted the pair to the 38.2% retracement level.
-USD/SGD is about to indicate to traders the near term direction of the USD.
+USD/SGD appears to be indicating to traders the near term direction of the USD.

 A break above 1.4100 would clear the retracement level and see traders looking for moves higher, pointing to a resumption of USD strength.
 However, failure at the current levels would give comfort to the dead catters, and suggest a potential further slide in USD.